Gnarus-G/maccel/README.md

 uname -r
 ```

-On an arch based distro you list the available headers with
+On an arch based distro you search for the available headers with

 ```
 sudo pacman -Ss linux headers